StarryBlueSky/Penicillin/README.md

 }
 ```

-## Multiplatform Support
+## Compatibility

-Currently Penicillin does **NOT** support non-JVM environment.
+Currently Penicillin works on JVM (Java 8) or Android (API level 24 or greater).

 In the future, Penicillin is plan to support Kotlin/Multiplatform.
+It brings the benefits of reuse for Kotlin code and saves you from wasting time.
+For example, if you only write Kotlin code once, it can be compiled for JVM, JavaScript, iOS, Android, Windows, macOS and so on.

+In Android development, we confirmed that Penicillin works only on API level 24 or greater.
+It's caused by Ktor-side restriction.
+Detail information is [here](https://ktor.io/quickstart/faq.html#android-support).

 ## Contributing